 London doesn’t have the best reputation for amazing cuisine, particularly in comparison to fellow European cities like Rome or Paris.
 But that’s an unfair assessment — the reality is that London’s restaurant scene has influences from all over the world, mirroring the diversity of its local population.
 Families can travel the globe, bite after bite, without ever leaving the city.
-Here are some of Ciao Bambino’s favorite restaurants and foodie finds for families.
+Here are some of Ciao Bambino’s favorite family-friendly restaurants in London, plus other fun foodie finds .

 From food markets to afternoon tea, London has amazing places to dine that will please every palette, even the pickiest of eaters.
 Here are some tried-and-true Ciao Bambino favorites for dining in London with kids.